Supervalu to leave grocery retailing to its customers

 Supervalu continues to own, license and operate banners including Cub Foods, Farm Fresh, Hornbacher’s, Save-A-Lot, Shop ‘N Save and Shoppers.

-Do you agree or disagree that Supervalu is headed in the right direction with its focus on grocery wholesaling?
+Is Supervalu headed in the right direction with its focus on grocery wholesaling?
+Given the market, what are the keys to success in grocery wholesaling today?